Don’t Build It.

 The administration passed a $45 BILLION budget in 2025 to build the largest detention and deportation machine in U.S. history.

-BUT they can't do it without our money, labor, transportation infrastructure, permits, approvals, technology, data, collaboration, and complicity!
+They can't build and enact their violent detention and deportation agenda without our money, labor, transportation infrastructure, permits, approvals, technology, data, collaboration, and complicity!

 This toolkit is an invitation to join efforts already in motion in your community and across the country to protect our families, neighbors, and community members and make sure that the administration is not able to continue kidnapping our families and neighbors from our streets, workplaces, health care facilities, and schools and to build the biggest detention and deportation machine in U.S. history — or to start your own, or take action wherever and however you can!
-It will be regularly updated, so check back often for new resources, ideas, and opportunities for action!
+Be sure to check back often, as the toolkit is live and regularly updated with new resources and avenues for action!

 Feel free to use this beautiful “Block It!” graphic created by movement artist and migrant justice organizer Monica Trinidad to invite people into action!